-Coastal flooding is a major global hazard with historical events killing 100,000's of people and causing billions of dollars damage to property and infrastructure (e.g., Lagmay et al. 2015; Needham et al. 2015; Haigh et al. 2016).
-Globally, it has been estimated that up to 310 million people are already exposed to a 1 in 100-year flood from the sea (Jongman et al. 2012; Hinkel
+Coastal flooding is a major global hazard with historical events killing hundreds of thousands of people and causing billions of dollars in damage to property and infrastructure (e.g. Lagmay et al., 2015; Needham et al., 2015; Haigh et al., 2016).
+Globally, it has been estimated that up to 310 million people are already exposed to a 1 in 100-year flood from the sea (Jongman et al., 2012; Hinkel et al., 2014; Muis et al., 2016).
+In New Zealand this includes 72 000 people - 1.5% of the population (Paulik et al., 2019, 2020).
+This will get worse, since without adaptation, it has been estimated that 0.2%-4.6% of global population will be flooded annually under 25-123 cm (RCP2.6-RCP8.5) of global mean sealevel rise (SLR; Hinkel et al., 2014).
+Improved understanding of extreme sea level and coastal flooding events is therefore important.

-- 30 et al. 2014; Muis et al. 2016).
-In New Zealand this includes 72,000 people-1.5% of the population (Paulik et al. 2019).
-This will get worse, since without adaptation, it has been estimated that 0.2-4.6% of global population will be flooded annually under 25-123 cm (RCP2.6-RCP8.5) of global mean SLR (Hinkel et al. 2014).
-Improved understanding of extreme sea level and coastal flooding events is therefore important. - 35 To understand and manage their risk exposure, central government agencies, environmental and emergency managers and the insurance and financial sectors, all require knowledge of the likely frequency and magnitude of extreme storm-tide events and their clustering in time and space.
-Studies have quantified the frequency and magnitude of extreme sea levels at regional (e.g., Bernier & Thompson 2006; Haigh et al. 2010a; Haigh et al. 2010b; Haigh et al. 2014) and global (e.g., Menéndez & Woodworth 2010; Muis et al. 2016) scales, but, other than Haigh et al. (2016), recognition and analysis of spatial and temporal - 40 extreme sea level characteristics and associated coastal flooding is lacking globally.
-Haigh et al. (2016) provided an analysis of spatial and temporal extreme sea level (storm-tide) characteristics for the UK coastline.
-In this paper we undertake a similar analysis for the New Zealand (NZ) coastline, contributing to a growing understanding of spatial and temporal extreme sea level characteristics worldwide for different tidal and storm contexts. - 45 In the past, relatively few NZ sea-level records have been included in global extreme sea-level studies (e.g., Wahl et al. 2017) whose focus was on global intra-comparisons and trends.
-Therefore, here we provide a comprehensive assessment of extreme sea level and skew-surge in NZ based on a more extensive tide gauge dataset (with on-average records of 30-years in length).
-We use sea-level gauge records to quantify the frequency-magnitude distribution of extreme sea level and skew-surges.
-Skew-surge is the height difference between a sea-level (storm-tide) peak and the nearest high tide.
-We also examine the influence - 50 of the mean sea-level anomaly (MSLA) on the timing of extreme storm-tide events.
-MSLA is derived from the low-frequency non-tidal residual sea-level (Merrifield et al. 2013), which is dominated by seasonal heating and cooling of the sea (Bell & Goring 1998; Boon 2013) and inter-annual climate cycles such as El Niño-Southern Oscillation (Goring & Bell 1999) and is often not considered in extreme storm-tide analyses because in most places it is small compared with tide and skew-surge- we show that it has an important influence on the timing of extreme storm-tide and skew-surge events in NZ.
-We analyse the - 55 spatial and temporal clustering of extreme storm-tide and skew-surge events and identify typical storm-tracks and weather types associated with spatial clusters of extreme events.
+To understand and manage their risk exposure, central government agencies, environmental and emergency managers and the insurance and financial sectors, all require knowledge of the likely frequency and magnitude of extreme storm-tide events and their clustering in time and space.
+Studies have quantified the frequency and magnitude of extreme sea levels at regional (e.g. Bernier and Thompson, 2006; I. Haigh et al., 2010; I. D. Haigh et al., 2010, 2014) and global (e.g. Menéndez and Woodworth, 2010; Muis et al.,

+2016) scales, but, other than Haigh et al. (2016), recognition and analysis of spatial and temporal extreme sea-level characteristics and associated coastal flooding is lacking globally.
+Haigh et al. (2016) provided an analysis of spatial and temporal extreme sea-level (storm-tide) characteristics for the UK coastline.
+In this paper we undertake a similar analysis for the New Zealand (NZ) coastline, contributing to a growing understanding of spatial and temporal extreme sea-level characteristics worldwide for different tidal and storm contexts.

+In the past, relatively few NZ sea-level records have been included in global extreme sea-level studies (e.g. Wahl et al., 2017) whose focus was on global intra-comparisons and trends.
+Therefore, here we provide a comprehensive assessment of extreme sea level and skew surge in NZ based on a more extensive tide gauge dataset (with on-average records of 30 years in length).
+We use sea-level gauge records to quantify the frequency-magnitude distribution of extreme sea level and skew surges.
+Skew surge is the height difference between a sea-level (storm-tide) peak and the nearest high tide.
+We also examine the influence of the mean sea-level anomaly (MSLA) on the timing of extreme storm-tide events.
+MSLA is derived from the low-frequency non-tidal residual sea level (Merrifield et al., 2013), which is dominated by seasonal heating and cooling of the sea (Bell and Goring, 1998; Boon, 2013) and inter-annual climate cycles such as El Niño-Southern Oscillation (Goring and Bell, 1999) and is often not considered in extreme storm-tide analyses because in most places it is small compared to tide and skew surge - we show that it has an important influence on the timing of extreme storm-tide and skew-surge events in NZ.
+We analyse the spatial and temporal clustering of extreme storm-tide and skew-surge events and identify typical storm tracks and weather types associated with spatial clusters of extreme events.

-2. New Zealand storm-tide characteristics
+2 New Zealand storm-tide characteristics